 How Much Do You Need to Earn to Be a Homeowner—A 20-Year Analysis

 We wanted to see how much you need to earn each year to be able to afford a single-family home or a one-bedroom apartment in the 50 most populous American cities—without spending more than 30% of your income on your mortgage.
 But we didn’t just look at the present situation; to get a picture of how the U.S. housing landscape has evolved we looked at 20 years’ worth of data, extracted from Zillow.
 For instance, you can compare what you need to earn to afford a home in 2019 to what you would need to earn back in 1999—and the differences are, in some cases, massive.
 In 1999, earning $76,414 per year would have been enough to land you a single-family home in San Francisco, while 20 years later, you need to earn $308,763 per year to make that happen.
 That's because the average price of a single-family home in the Golden City increased 304% over the past two decades, from $356,600 in 1999 to $1,440,900 in 2019.
+So if you've been asking yourself "How much money do I need to buy a house", you'll find the answers below.

 Below you’ll find an interactive visual showing how much you would need to earn to be able to afford either a single-family home or a one-bedroom apartment in the 50 most populous cities in America.
 You can use the dropdown menu to select a city and see how much it would take to become a homeowner there, for each year between 1999 and 2019.
 The cities in the dropdown list are ranked by population, so if you want, you can just click the arrows to go to the next or the previous city on the list.